Indiana Jones 4

 1994:

-and reported that Spielberg and Lucas were DONE with the Indiana Jones series, but Harrison Ford has been the one pushing for the fourth film.)
+Harrison Ford revealed at the Venice Film Festival that he was considering playing his most famous character one last time.
+(It's been long acknowledged and reported that Spielberg and Lucas were DONE with the Indiana Jones series, but Harrison Ford has been the one pushing for the fourth film.)
 A couple of months later, that “bastion of investigative journalism,” the Daily Mail, ran a story (titled "From Speed to Ford Escort") claiming that Sandra Bullock would play Indy's "sparky" sidekick in Indiana Jones And The Lost Continent, which allegedly concerned the fate of Atlantis, a rumor that Variety put to rest.
 "While Nazis and various cultists couldn't stop Indy, the lack of a suitable script has pushed back the fourth installment in the series for the time being," the article said.

 1995:

-an article in Variety, Boam was quoted as saying that Spielberg wanted the pic to be shot almost entirely in L.A.
+By Oct, we knew that Jeffrey Boam was working on scripts for Indiana Jones IV and Lethal Weapon 4.
+In an article in Variety, Boam was quoted as saying that Spielberg wanted the pic to be shot almost entirely in L.A.
 Only one week will be on location, probably in Honduras.
 Russia had first been planned.
 "And," added Boam, Harrison Ford will play his own age, "so he can limp and/or wear glasses!"
 Apparently, Boam had been asked to flesh out the MacGuffin that Steven and Harrison didn’t want to do.
 Empire reported that the story concerned an attempt to foil a Soviet plot to establish a missile base on the moon, or had something to do with the UFO crash at Roswell, New Mexico, or both.
 I can’t imagine why Ford and Spielberg wouldn’t want to do THAT.
 Poor Jeffrey.

 1996:

-Indiana Jones And The Sons Of Darkness, which was credited to Boam, hit the web from someone who claimed to have lifted it from Lucasfilm's offices.
+In a Drew Babcock interview (which I can't find anymore - only referenced here), Spielberg assured the world that Atlantis had not been considered as part of the scripting process and mentioned that the script "had to do with Adam and Eve."
+After Babcock did some digging, a source at Paramount told him that the title Indiana Jones and the Garden of Life was being tossed around.
+In May ‘96, a script entitled Indiana Jones And The Sons Of Darkness, which was credited to Boam, hit the web from someone who claimed to have lifted it from Lucasfilm's offices.
 As reported by Empire, “The script, which concerned a race by Indy to beat the Russians to the remnants of Noah's Ark, was removed from the web a day after its initial posting, fuelling rumors that it was genuine.”
 Fans were invited to post feedback because "Lucasfilm is monitoring the Web to assess what Indy fans do and don't want to see."
 In truth, the folks at Lucasfilm had nicknamed this script "Indiana Jones and the Sons of Plagiarism."
 Four months and several cease-and-desist notices later, ambitious Indy fan, Robert Smith, fessed up to having written a bogus script.
 Later, Kevin Costner and Tom Selleck were rumored to play Indy's 'bad seed' brother.

 1997:

-Indiana Jones and the Monkey King.
+This is the year that brought us Chris Columbus’s Indiana Jones and the Monkey King.
 At the time, Columbus was known for writing and directing Goonies.
 He would later go on to direct a couple of Harry Potter films.
 In any case, the story of Monkey King had Indy, Marcus Brody, English anthropologist Dr. Clare Clarke and 'Scraggy', a Portuguese guide, on the trail of a legendary Chinese artifact, which was believed to hold the secret of eternal life.
 We would learn later that this was in fact, a rejected Indy 3 script.
 (The absence of Henry Jones Sr. would’ve been your first clue, and sadly, the actor who played Marcus Brody had passed away in ’92).
 Of this story, Justin Clark (Ugo Screenwriter’s voice) wrote, “Where Columbus commits his most cardinal sins is with the characters.
 Long story short, they're cartoons.
 Indy is an asympathetic womanizer, with only fleeting hints of confidence, and constantly being made the fool by his situations.
 Screwing up Indy right off the bat should've been where Columbus put the pen (well, nowadays, keyboard) down, and handed over script duties to someone else, but sadly, it doesn't stop there.
 He also sees fit to saddle Indy with a virtual army of stereotypes (particularly, the stiff, British female scientist who guides him to a stray member of the lost city, and the superstitious African who drives him and his crew around while spouting words of wisdom from his many gods) and annoying sidekicks, none more so than Betsy, a clinging, pain-in-the-ass harpy who, somehow, we're supposed to think has chemistry with Indy.
 If you thought Willie Scott's perpetual screaming was a problem, she'll look like Katherine Hepburn by comparison.
 Some of the script's most cringe-worthy moments come from her.
 And the second I realized the characterizations weren't getting any better, that's when I realized this script, no matter what came later, wouldn't work.
 And believe me...it does get worse, especially once Sun Wu Kung shows up.”

-Spielberg told Variety that he, Lucas, and Ford are "tenacious" about a fourth "Indiana Jones."
+Also in ’97, there was the rumor (from the now defunct Corona site) in which Lucas told a Dutch TV magazine that Indy will have a son.
+In May '97, Spielberg told Variety that he, Lucas, and Ford are "tenacious" about a fourth "Indiana Jones."
 "We are totally committed to one -- if the story is right, of course."
 Speaking of tenacious, the rumor about his brother just would not die.
 Posted on the web was a note from an anonymous Paramount source who said that Indy would not only have a brother but he would also be cast by an unknown.
 In late '97, Corona got word about a minister and a theologian who were asked to do some historical accuracy checking on the Indy IV script.
 Apparently, the script dealt with the Garden of Eden and was very "religious in tone."
 Also in '97, Aint it Cool News spread the rumor about Indy being in his 50's searching for Noah's Ark and that Lawrence Kasdan was the writer.
 They also reported a rumor about a quest for Shangri-la, which was utterly baseless.

 1998:

-Raiders of the Fallen Empire, which sounds like a reference to the Roman Empire, but apparently it had to do with Indy's discovery of the Garden of Eden.
+In January, Dark Horizons posted what it claimed to be the opening pages of another script, entitled Raiders of the Fallen Empire, which sounds like a reference to the Roman Empire, but apparently it had to do with Indy's discovery of the Garden of Eden.
 No matter.
 It was a hoax.
 (According to Corona, this debacle stressed out a few Paramount execs.
 Rumor has it that Lucas was very interested in “Fallen Empire,” but it was an unsolicited spec script, and he had not yet decided whether to purchase it.
 Even though there is still very little known about this script, the mere leaking of the title is said to have been enough to send blood pressures rising.)
 Later, rumors flew from Corona that Mark Hamill was being considered to play a villain in the Indy sequel.
 Hamill's "people," however, assured Cinescape that the rumor had no basis in fact.
 In May, Mr. Showbiz spoke with Jeffrey Boam about his rumored Lost Continent script.
 He said that he hadn't heard of anything called that, and in fact, he was told not to place a name on the script he turned in two years prior and had not heard anything about it since.
 In November, Lucas told those at the Screen Producers' Association conference held in Australia that the Indy IV script had been completed.
 He cited the availability of Ford and Spielberg as the remaining obstacle.
 However, later interviews with Ford and Spielberg would indicate that all were not in agreement with this script.
 Then there was the "Law of One" rumor in which Cinescape was handed a script where the action took place in 1953 and involved a "race to harness the power of the ancient device which was responsible for the destruction of Atlantis."
 Uh huh.
 Willie Scott also appeared in this script.
 '98 also brought us a new legitimate script, Indiana Jones and the Saucer Men From Mars, which came out of the blue and was apparently written by The Fugitive scribe Jeb Stuart from a story by Stuart and Lucas.
 Saucer Men From Mars concerned an alien artifact that constantly changes hands between Indy, Russian baddies, and a group of extra-terrestrials.
 Indy gets married to beautiful linguist Dr. Elaine McGregor, but the ceremony gets interrupted by the arrival of Elaine's ex-husband, Bolander who takers her away to White Sands, New Mexico.
 There, a spacecraft has crash-landed, killing its alien occupants and sparking a race between the Americans and Soviets to discover the secrets of the alien ship's fuel supply, a stone cylinder covered in hieroglyphics.
 The wedding was great fun.

 1999:

-Sword of Arthur script, which was a hoax.
+There was the rumor that Dennis Lawson, the guy who played Wedge Antilles in Star Wars, was set to portray Belloq's brother seeking revenge for the events of Raiders, which was flatly denied.
+And then there was the Sword of Arthur script, which was a hoax.
 However, the pranksters cleverly peppered their pages with "Property of Lucasfilm Ltd," which made it almost feel real.
 The story had to do with the search for King Arthur's magical sword, Excalibur, which was reputedly hidden on Enigma Island, a small isle off the Spanish coast, six centuries earlier.
 The Nazis are after it, too, as are the surviving descendants of the original Knights of the Round Table.
 Indy and his companions - Including Anthony Brody (Marcus' son) and Arianna Smith (a kind of female Indy, as might be guessed from the name) - recover the sword, only to have it snatched from their grasp by the arm of a woman who reaches up from the Atlantic Ocean to reclaim it forever.
 (Indy loses an eye during one fight and has to wear an eye-patch the rest of the film.)
 The “aspiring writers,” Steven Frye and Michael Prentice, claimed to have been duped into parting with the script, unaware it would be touted as the real thing.

-as reported by Empire, “allegedly seen by someone working at Industrial Light & Magic, was set in the early 1950s, as Indy is retained by Eisenhower's administration to find out about the Russians' retrieval of artifacts found in Hitler's bunker.
+Lest we forget, 1999 also brought us Indiana Jones and the Red Scare, which hit the web on July 17.
+This 12-page treatment, as reported by Empire, “allegedly seen by someone working at Industrial Light & Magic, was set in the early 1950s, as Indy is retained by Eisenhower's administration to find out about the Russians' retrieval of artifacts found in Hitler's bunker.
 No one has ever owned up to the treatment.”

 2000:

-play the role of Indy's daughter, Idaho.
+There was the rumor that Natalie Portman, while on the set of Star Wars, asked Lucas if she could play the role of Indy's daughter, Idaho.
 Spielberg told an Italian newspaper, “Actually, I have to answer that same question all the time: 'Dad, when are you going to film a new Indiana Jones movie?'
 But tonight I want to make a promise - Indiana Jones is coming back soon.”
 That was seven years ago.
 Then there was M. Night Shyamalan, who, fresh off his success from Sixth Sense, admitted on The Howard Stern Show that he'd met with Spielberg, was in early talks to do something with Indy, and that he would love to write the script.
 Shortly thereafter, Variety reported that Shyamalan was on board to write the new script and that filming would begin in 2002.
 But then we’re told scheduling didn’t work out.
 Uh huh.
 Harrison Ford described his departure as "the failure of George and Steven to attend to him."
 Lucas admitted he would not be able to give the project his full attention until he completed the new Star Wars trilogy… in 2005.

 On a side note - Jeffrey Boam, one of the first reported Indy IV screenwriters would pass away this year due to heart disease, sadly.
 You just have to love Jeffrey Boam.
 He wrote some fun scripts – Innerspace, The Dead Zone, The Lost Boys, Funny Farm, Indiana Jones and the Last Crusade, and of course, Lethal Weapon 2 and 3.
 We’ll miss you, buddy.